The Second Effort of the XI Brigade

 After the song, people crowded to the exits and stood close around the small tables with the lists.
 One by one, they approached and signed, mostly in block letters so no mistakes would occur when reading their names.’

-And so began the second effort of the XI Brigade.
+And so began the Second Effort of the XI Brigade.

-At the end of January 1939, the battalions of the Brigade and with the Spanish People’s Army retreated while conducting defensive battles against the fascists in the Granollers-La Garriga area, north of Barcelona, to the French border.
+At the end of January 1939, the battalions of the Brigade and the Spanish People’s Army retreated while conducting defensive battles against the fascists in the Granollers-La Garriga area, north of Barcelona, to the French border.
 In the last of their battles, the brigadistas protected the flow of half a million Spanish refugees trying to escape to France.

-Ernst Buschmann in Hamburg, December 1986
+Ernst Buschmann in Hamburg, December 1986.
+Photos: privately owned

 Ludwig Renn, Gesammelte Werke in Einzelausgaben, Band 6: Im Spanischen Krieg, Morelia-Eine Universitätsstadt in Mexiko, Aufbau-Verlag Berlin und Weimar 1977, ‘Wiedereinsatz der Internationalen’, p.
 396

-Ludwig Renn, Gesammelte Werke in Einzelausgaben, Band 6: Im Spanischen Krieg, Morelia-Eine Universitätsstadt in Mexiko, Aufbau-Verlag Berlin und Weimar 1977
+Renn, Ludwig: Gesammelte Werke in Einzelausgaben, Band 6: Im Spanischen Krieg, Morelia-Eine Universitätsstadt in Mexiko, Aufbau-Verlag Berlin und Weimar 1977